microsoft/reactxp/docs/docs/getting-started.md

 If you are new to React, you should first familiarize yourself with the core concepts.
 We provide an overview and some [simple examples](react_concepts.html).
 Also refer to the official [React](https://reactjs.org/) and [React Native](https://facebook.github.io/react-native/) documentation sites.

-## Building Your First ReactXP App

-The `samples` directory contains a minimal "Hello World" app that demonstrates some basic ReactXP functionality.
-You can use this as a starting point.
-Just follow the build instructions in the README file.

-The TodoList sample provides a more complex example.

-The RXPTest sample attempts to exercise all aspects of ReactXP, so it's a good reference for sample usage.